isarodriguesss/Bayesian-Modeling-DengueFever/README.md

-# Bayesian Modeling Dengue Incidence Rate in Vulnerable Populations
+# Bayesian Modeling to predict Dengue Incidence Rate through socio-environmental deficiency index

 In this project, we explored using Bayesian Model in order to predict the chances of a county have high incidences of dengue fever.